oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : REQUIRED - The value `urn:ietf:params:oauth:token-type:id-jag` indicates that an ID Assertion JWT is being requested.

 `audience`:
-: REQUIRED - The Issuer URL of the Resource Application's authorization server as defined in {{Section 2 of RFC8414}}.
+: REQUIRED - The Issuer URL of the Resource Authorization Server as defined in {{Section 2 of RFC8414}}.

 `resource`:
-: OPTIONAL - The Resource Identifier of the Resource Application's resource server as defined in {{Section 2 of RFC8707}}.
+: OPTIONAL - The Resource Identifier of the Resource Server as defined in {{Section 2 of RFC8707}}.

 `scope`:
-: OPTIONAL - The space-separated list of scopes at the Resource Application that is being requested.
+: OPTIONAL - The space-separated list of scopes at the Resource Server that is being requested.

 `subject_token`:
 : REQUIRED - The identity assertion (e.g. the OpenID Connect ID Token or SAML assertion) for the target end-user.